alandefreitas/pareto/README.md

 ## Design goals

 - Intuitive syntax: interface like any other native data structure.
-- Lots of indicators: get statistics with one line of code.
+- Lots of indicators: calculate statistics with one line of code.
 - Easy integration: C++ and Python interfaces.
-- Speed: spatial indexes.
+- Performance: spatial indexes.
 No pairwise comparisons on linear lists (unless you want to).
 - Efficient memory allocation to make small fronts competitive with linear lists.
 - Stability: lots of unit tests, benchmarks, and continuous integration.

 ## Examples

-For very complete examples, see the directory [examples](./examples/).
+For complete examples, see the directory [examples](./examples/).

 ### Constructing fronts